About Us

 Case Overview

 In April 2023, tenant rights groups InnerCity Struggle (ICS) and Community Power Collective (CPC) filed paperwork to intervene and join the City of Los Angeles in the defense of the protections.
-Public Counsel, Bet Tzedek, the Legal Aid Foundation of Los Angeles (LAFLA), and Susman Godfrey LLP are the attorneys for ICS and CPC – organizations that represent thousands of low-income tenants who are still struggling to recover from the financial impacts of the pandemic.
-In May 2023, Judge Mitchell Beckloff granted the motion to intervene.
+Public Counsel, Bet Tzedek, the Legal Aid Foundation of Los Angeles, and Susman Godfrey LLP are the attorneys for ICS and CPC – organizations that represent thousands of low-income tenants who are still struggling to recover from the financial impacts of the pandemic.
+In May 2023, Judge Beckloff granted the motion to intervene and denied AAGLA’s motion for a preliminary injunction to halt the enforcement of the two renter protection ordinances—and in January 2024, Judge Beckloff denied AAGLA’s legal challenge in full.

 Ruling

-Judge Mitchell Beckloff denied a motion from AAGLA for a preliminary injunction to halt the enforcement of L.A.’s renter protection ordinances.
+Judge Beckloff denied AAGLA’s motion for a preliminary injunction to halt the enforcement of the City’s renter protection ordinances.

 Order Denying Motion for Preliminary Injunction